 Sometimes joint ownership is an option, with both parties responsible for veterinary care and costs.
 Other times, one spouse gets full custody and pays for everything.
 Pets don't have legal guardians, so it's up to the spouses to reach an agreement or go to court.

-Contact Clarity Family Law's Dearborn divorce attorneys for more information regarding divorce laws and custody arrangements for pet owners.
+Contact Clarity Law Firm's Dearborn divorce attorneys for more information regarding divorce laws and custody arrangements for pet owners.
 Call us at (313) 513-1919 today to schedule a free consultation.

 How Do Traditional Rules on Property Division in Divorce Apply to Pets?